 BITS AND PIECES

 These were especially good since the labels were consistent with the actual bands the artwork represents.

-STRYKER CROSSBOW & TARGET – This is the ideal, borderline, contraband gift for a young relative.
+STRYKER CROSSBOW & TARGET – This is the ideal, borderline contraband gift for a young relative.
 In this case, Charlie, who I will encounter shortly in Salisbury.
 Hopefully, his mom Alexa won’t be put off, but after test marketing on the Isle of Man, it has received the English lad’s seal of approval.
 Boy’s will be boys and must be allowed to play with toxic toys.
 This one uses suction cups and is very accurate at quite a distance.

 LAMBRETTA – Favorite Mod Mobile

 GROUSING HOMELESS BASTARD – This reprobate just got finished unloading some vile invective on some poor young street female for interfering with his grifting.

 CHICKEN HAWKS – To add to an already repellent and sleazy street scene, these forty-something guys were chatting up and giving cigarettes to teenage girls.

 WAITING IN A LINE ONCE AGAIN – Another Beatle fan clings to the Sixties with a zebra skin print dress.